On Hyperelliptic Abelian Functions of Genus 3: Affine Jacobian

 \section{Affine Jacobian}

-In this section we review the matrix construction of the affine Jacobian variety $J(X)\backslash\Theta$ and give a description of the generators of the affine ring in terms of the sigma function \cite{M2,BEL1}.
+In this section we review the matrix construction of the affine Jacobian variety $J(X)\backslash\Theta$ due to Jacobi and Mumford \cite{M2,NS1} and give a description of the generators of the affine ring in terms of the sigma function \cite{BEL1,M2}.
+We mainly follow the notation in \cite{NS1}.

 Let ${\cal L}$ be the set of matrices of the form \bea && L(x)= \left[